mateolarreaferro/Audiovisual-BCI/BioMus/TECHNICAL_REPORT.md

 - **User agency:** Users define success, not clinicians or researchers

 **Example Language:**
-- ❌ "Train your brain to achieve optimal focus"
+- AVOID: "Train your brain to achieve optimal focus"
-- ✅ "Discover how your unique brain rhythms can shape sound and visuals"
+- PREFER: "Discover how your unique brain rhythms can shape sound and visuals"

 ---